p-ranav/criterion/README.md

 ### Passing Arguments (Part 2)

 `Criterion` allows for passing arguments like `std::function`.
 This allows for benchmarking and comparison of implementations.

-Here's an example that compares using `new` vs `make_shared`:
+Let's say we have the following struct and we need to create a `std::shared_ptr` to it.

 ```cpp
 struct Foo {